 Scheduling Structure

-Weather interruptions are common due to London rain, though Centre Court and Court No. 1 now have retractable roofs.
+Weather interruptions are common due to London rain, but Centre Court and No. 1 Court now have retractable roofs that allow play to continue regardless of conditions.
+Outer courts remain exposed.

 What Makes Wimbledon Unique